-Southwark will add interest to any late payments of budget share instalments to schools, where such late payment is the result of a LA error.
+The council will add interest to any late payments of budget share instalments to schools, where such late payment is the result of a LA error.
 The interest rate used will be the current Bank of England base rate.

-3.5 Budget Shares for Closing Schools
+3.5 Budget shares for closing schools